-6.1 First, disconnect the white tube from the quick-fitting connection on the membrane cap.
-This will allow you to unscrew the membrane housing cap.

-- 6.2 All the systems are wet tested without filters prior to shipment, so you may notice some water drops still inside the housing. - 6.3 Unscrew (counter clockwise) and remove the membrane cap. - 6.4 Note: the membrane is a "wet" membrane, and comes vacuum sealed wet with a special solution.
-Following the flow direction sign on the membrane, cut open the "small end" of the bag, hold the membrane with the bag to avoid touching or contaminating it, and firmly insert it into the housing.
-This way the end with the two small black O-rings towards the bottom.
+- 6.1 First, disconnect the white tube from the quick-fitting connection on the membrane cap.
+This will allow you to unscrew the membrane housing cap. - 6.2 All the systems are wet tested without filters prior to shipment, so you may notice some water drops still inside the housing. - 6.3 Unscrew (counter clockwise) and remove the membrane cap. - 6.4 Note: the membrane is a "dry" membrane.
+Following the flow direction sign on the membrane, cut open the "small end" of the bag, and firmly insert the membrane into the housing.
+This way the end with the two small black O-rings is towards the bottom.
 When it is inserted fully and properly, the "bigger" end of the membrane will be even with the housing opening.
 See Figures 8-9.

-After the membrane has been fully inserted you may then disregard the bag. - 6.5 Before twisting the housing cap back on, make sure the O-ring is seated at the end of the membrane housing as shown in figures 8 and 9.
-This is very important to avoid leaking and damage to the O-ring. - 6.6 Place the membrane housing cap back on and hand tighten it, then use the housing wrench to tighten it another \(^{1}/{4}\)-\(^{1}/{2}\)" of a turn.
+- 6.5 Before twisting the housing cap back on, make sure the O-ring is seated at the end of the membrane housing as shown in figures 8 and 9.
+This is very important to avoid leaking and damages to the O-ring. - 6.6 Place the membrane housing cap back on and hand tighten it, then use the housing wrench to tighten it another 1/4-1/2" of a turn.
 Do not over tighten. - 6.7 DO NOT reconnect the tubing to the fitting on the cap at this point (will be done in system start up).